slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 trustworthiness of the provenance.
 This mitigates some or all of [threats] "D", "F", "G", and "H", depending on SLSA Build level and where verification happens.

-Up front:
+Once, when bootstrapping the verifier:

 -   Configure the verifier's roots of trust, meaning the recognized builder identities and the maximum SLSA Build level each builder is trusted up to.
     Different verifiers might use different roots of trust, but usually a verifier uses the same roots of trust for all packages.
-This is likely in the form of a map from (builder public key identity, `builder.id`) to (SLSA Build level).
+This configuration is likely in the form of a map from (builder public key identity, `builder.id`) to (SLSA Build level) drawn from the [SLSA Conformance Program](certification.md) (coming soon).

     <details>
     <summary>Example root of trust configuration</summary>